Vinay07k/Flutter-roadmap-and-resource-guide/README.md

 ## 🎯 Confusion Regarding Dart

-A lot of people think ask whether we need to learn **Dart** before starting flutter or not?
+A lot of people think whether we need to learn **Dart** before starting flutter or not?
 My opinion is:

 - If you are new programmer, you must have the knowledge of OOP and Stack in Data structure will be a plus!
 - Otherwise, there is no need to learn Dart specifically its quite similar to Java/C++/C# so you will keep getting it on the way :)